A Systematic Investigation of Commonsense Knowledge in Large Language Models: Experimental Setting

-We evaluate a \pretrained{} language model against multiple-choice selection benchmarks where given a question, the model needs to select one of the candidate answer choices.
-To do so, we calculate a score for each answer choice under the model, and select the answer with the highest score:
+\paragraph{Score function.} On the multiple-choice benchmarks, we evaluate the \pretrained{} LM by calculating the score for each answer choice under the model, and select the highest-scoring answer $\bold{\hat{y}}$:

-where $\bold{x}$ is the question or prompt, $Y(\bold{x})$ denotes the possible answer choices given the question, and $s_{\theta}$ gives the score of an answer choice $\bold{y}$ given $\bold{x}$ under the \pretrained{} model with parameters $\theta$.
-Examples of $\bold{x}$ and $\bold{y}$ for each dataset are shown in \Table{tab:data_example}.\footnote{For \socialiqa{}, we concatenate context sentence and question together to form the prompt $x$.} For \socialiqa{}, we convert questions to natural text using rules given in \citet{self_talk_2020} since the natural text yields better performance as discussed in \Section{sec:robustness}.
+here $\bold{x}$ denotes the question or prompt, $Y(\bold{x})$ the set of answer choices for a given question, and $s_{\boldsymbol{\theta}}(\cdot)$ the score of an answer choice $\bold{y}$ given $\bold{x}$, under the \pretrained{} LM with parameters $\boldsymbol{\theta}$.
+We provide some examples in \Table{tab:data_example}.\footnote{For \socialiqa{}, we concatenate the context sentence and question together to form the prompt $\bold{x}$.} For \socialiqa{}, we convert questions to natural text using the rules of \citet{self_talk_2020}; we find this natural text format to yield better results, as discussed in \Section{sec:robustness}.

-To calculate the score of an answer choice ($s{()}$), unless otherwise stated, we use \textit{entropy (token-level log probability)} -- the answer sequence log probability under the language model divided by its length: